siawyoung/immaculate/README.md

 [Tufte CSS](https://github.com/edwardtufte/tufte-css)

 Immaculate includes tag support for some of the more commonly-used Tufte CSS layout options, including sidenotes, margin notes, and full-width figures.
-Other features, such as `newthought`, can be used by typing raw HTML in your Markdown files.
+Other features, such as `newthought` or epigraphs, can be used by typing raw HTML in your Markdown files.
+I might add helper tags for these in the future.

 **Caveat (need hep!)**: AMP HTML does not allow form elements, including checkboxes, which are used in Tufte CSS to toggle the display of sidenotes and margin notes at smaller widths.
 As such, I've modified Immaculate to disable this functionality at smaller widths for the time being.
 It's a big deal, and I'm looking for help on emulating this functionality without using checkboxes.